christianklisch/servercheck/README.md

 ## Build from sourcecode

-Clone sourcecode and rebuild the project:
+Clone sourcecode and rebuild the project with maven:

 ```
 $ mvn clean validate package appassembler:assemble